Snowflake is a columnar database optimized for data retrieval operations, so loading data into Snowflake using DML statements (

-While it is possible to load data in Snowflake using regular flows, such as database-to-database, it is highly recommend to use Snowflake-optimized flow.
+While it is possible to load data in Snowflake using regular Flows, such as

 - Extracts data from the source.